Lightsaber: Depiction

 Lightsabers were present in the earliest drafts as mundane plasma weapons that were used alongside laser guns.
-The introduction of the Force in a later revision made the Jedi and the Sith supernaturally skilled; initially they were only portrayed as swordsmen.
+The introduction of the Force in a later revision made the Jedi and the Sith supernaturally skilled; initially, they were only portrayed as swordsmen.
 The lightsaber became the Force-user's tool, described in A New Hope by Obi-Wan Kenobi as "not as clumsy or random as a blaster.
-An elegant weapon, for a more civilized age."
+An elegant weapon, from a more civilized age".
 The source of a lightsaber's power is a kyber crystal.
 These crystals are also the power source of the Death Star's superlaser.

 In films such as Revenge of the Sith and The Last Jedi, melee weapons such as the electrostaff and plasma-lined blades deflect lightsabers.

 Types

 Lightsabers are depicted as hand-built as part of a Jedi's or Sith's training regimen.
 Each lightsaber is unique, though some may bear resemblance to others, especially if there is a connection between the builders.
-The hilt of most lightsabers are straight and predominantly cylindrical, however there are other lightsaber hilt types.
+The hilt of most lightsabers is straight and predominantly cylindrical, though there are other lightsaber hilt types.
 The first film appearance of a dual-bladed lightsaber (first depicted in the comic series Tales of the Jedi) was in The Phantom Menace, wielded by Darth Maul; it consists of two regular lightsabers joined at their butt ends each producing a blade independently.
 Count Dooku, beginning with the character's first appearance in Attack of the Clones, is shown to have a lightsaber with a curved hilt.
 The video game Star Wars: The Force Unleashed introduced two other variants: a lightsaber pike (a lightsaber with a shorter blade but a long handle, resembling a spear) and a Tonfa-style lightsaber with right-angle hilt.
+Additionally, in several spin-off series such as The Clone Wars and Rebels, special variants of the lightsaber have been depicted - such as the lightsaber-blaster wielded by Ezra Bridger.

 The Star Wars expanded universe adds several lightsaber types, including short and dual-phase (adjustable length) weapons.
 In Star Wars Rebels, Ezra Bridger's original lightsaber is a hybrid that features a fully functional blaster pistol built into the handle.
 Kylo Ren, introduced in The Force Awakens, uses a lightsaber that features two crosshilt blades, giving it the appearance of a greatsword.
 His blade also has an unstable, fiery appearance, explained in canon reference books as stemming from a cracked kyber crystal.
 The Inquisitors of the Galactic Empire are depicted as wielding a unique variation of a double-bladed saber, mounted on a rotating ring enabling the blades 360 degrees of rotation and short-term flight capability.
-More obscure lightsaber variations, such as the "lightwhip", an elongated flexible blade used in a matter akin to a whip, the "lightclub", an enlarged standard lightsaber, and the "shoto", a dramatically smaller variation often paired with a standard sized saber have also made appearances.
+More obscure lightsaber variations, such as the "lightwhip", an elongated flexible blade used in a manner akin to a whip, the "lightclub", an enlarged standard lightsaber, and the "shoto", a dramatically smaller variation often paired with a standard sized saber have also made appearances.